Bachelor Degree (B.A.) in Motorsport Management

-There’s no state like North Carolina for motorsports, and there’s no college like the Abbey to prepare you for a thrilling career in this fast-paced industry.
+There’s no state like North Carolina for motorsports, and there’s no college like the Abbey to prepare you for a thrilling career in motorsport business management.
 Your keen interest in racing as well as in marketing, finance, and other areas of business, will drive you toward success.
 The Abbey will lead the way, with foundational courses in business, leadership, sports law, and risk management; unmatched internships; and inspiring instructors who are well-connected in the industry.
 A BA in Motorsport Management from the Abbey can lead to careers in NASCAR, Formula One, and Roush, to name a few.

 Possible career paths:

 Average Salary For Motorsport Management Majors

 In addition to the specific requirements listed in the section below, all students at the Abbey are required to earn credits in our core liberal arts curriculum.

 Lower-level courses to be completed prior to enrolling in any 300 level or higher Motorsport Management course:

 MM 200: History, Culture and Philosophy of Motorsport